Now tracking all 5 NYC boroughs

 The Workflow

 Four steps from digest to revenue.
-Under 30 minutes per week.
+Most agents complete this in under 30 minutes per week.

 01